Skip to content

 Unclaimed → Claimed.
 Occurs during the dispatch phase of a poll tick.
 The issue must pass all candidate eligibility checks and a global or per-state concurrency slot must be available.
 The issue enters Running immediately - there is no Claimed without a worker.

 Running → RetryQueued.
-Three worker exit outcomes lead here:
+Three worker exit outcomes lead here (none apply when a soft-stop signal is active; see Claimed → Released below):

-• Normal exit, issue still active: continuation retry after 1 000 ms fixed delay.
+• Normal exit, issue still active, no soft-stop: continuation retry after 1 000 ms fixed delay.

-• Normal exit, handoff fails: continuation retry after 1 000 ms.
+• Normal exit, handoff fails, no soft-stop: continuation retry after 1 000 ms.

 • Error exit, retryable: exponential backoff retry (see backoff formula).